etienne86/oc_p05_open_food_facts/README.md

 ### Program architecture

-There are two folders :
+Once the installation process completed by the user, there are two folders :
-* `env` contains the virtual environment to run the program (once installed by the user: cf. chapter *How to install the program* in this document)
+* `env` contains the virtual environment to run the program (if necessary, cf. chapter *How to install the program* in this document)
 * `sql` contains the SQL file with requests to be executed first (with the user *root*) to create the database *pur_beurre_05* and the user *pur_guest*

 There are eight Python files: